CodeYourFuture/syllabus/docs/guides/code-style-guide.md

 You should **never** use `var`.
 This is an outdated way of writing JavaScript code and it is always better to use `let` or `const`.

-The reason it still exists is become lots of code already uses it and so it can't be removed safely.
+The reason it still exists is because lots of code already uses it and so it can't be removed from JavaScript safely.

 #### Using `let`